Terrie Williams: Early life

-Williams' father, Charles, was born as one of five siblings and received his education through the military.
-Terrie's mother, Marie, had nine siblings and was the only one to complete high school.
-Terrie's family would often visit the St. Agatha home for children in Nanuet, NY and spent time with the orphan children for the weekend.
-These visits helped Terrie to develop compassion at a very young age, influencing who she is today.
+Williams was born to parents Charles and Marie.

 Education

-After high school, Williams continued to further her education at Brandeis University in Waltham, Massachusetts where she received a BA in Psychology and Sociology.
-She received the Alumni Achievement Award in 1988.
-"The Alumni Achievement Award recognizes alumni who have made distinguished contributions to their professions or chosen fields of endeavor.
-It represents the highest form of university recognition bestowed exclusively on alumni."
+Williams, after completing her high school, continued her education at Brandeis University in Waltham, Massachusetts where she received a BA in Psychology and Sociology.
+She received an Alumni Achievement Award in 1988.
 Upon completion of her bachelor's degree, she went on to obtain a Master's of Science in Social Work at Columbia University.

 Early career

-Upon obtaining her MS, Williams took a job as a medical social worker at New York Hospital (now called Weill-Cornell Medical Center) counselling terminally ill and physically challenged patients.
-At the hospital, she met and befriended jazz musician Miles Davis who encouraged her to open her own business, which Williams eventually did.
+Williams worked as a medical social worker at New York Hospital (now called Weill-Cornell Medical Center) counseling terminally ill and disabled patients.
+Later, she met and befriended jazz musician Miles Davis, who encouraged her to open her own business.

 The Terrie Williams Agency

-In 1988 she founded The Terrie Williams Agency (TTWA), a public relations firm.
-Her first clients were Miles Davis and comedian Eddie Murphy.
-The firm provides employee training and motivational speaking for various corporations, community-based organizations, and universities.

-Over the years, it has represented public figures such as Prince, Chris Rock, Janet Jackson, Louis Gossett Jr., the Reverend Al Sharpton, Sean "Diddy" Combs, MoNique, Ntozake Shange, and the late Johnnie L. Cochran.
-Corporate clients include HBO, Revlon, Time Warner, Essence magazine, and Forest City Ratner Companies.
+In 1988, she founded the Terrie Williams Agency (TTWA) a public relations firm.
+When it began, it represented Miles Davis and Eddie Murphy, TTWA expanded to offer employee training and motivational speaking for various organizations.
+The agency's clientele includes figures such as Prince, Chris Rock, Janet Jackson, Louis Gossett Jr., Al Sharpton, Sean "Diddy" Combs, Mo'Nique, Ntozake Shange, and Johnnie L. Cochran.
+Corporate clients have included HBO, Revlon, Time Warner, Essence magazine, and Forest City Ratner Companies.

 Her work in public relations has been referenced in textbooks, business guides, print editorials, social media, and pop culture.

-Since its creation in 1988, The Terrie Williams Agency has provided many of its services on a pro bono basis to underserved communities.
+From its creation in 1988 to its closure in 2018, the public relations firm provided many services on a pro bono basis to under-served communities.

 Battle with depression

-In 2003 Williams suffered a severe bout of depression.
-She was forced to put her public relations career on hold as she recovered from the illness.
-In a June 2005 interview with Essence magazine, "Depression and the Superwoman," she spoke candidly about the effects of depression.
-She specifically drew attention to the reluctance of African-Americans to seek treatment due to social stigmas against mental illness and a variety of other culturally-specific issues.